openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

    browser and scroll down to the **Pending Instructor Tasks** section.

 ==========================================
-Download Grades for Enrolled Students
+Download Grades for Enrolled Learners
 ==========================================

-After you request a grade report for your students, the result is a time- stamped CSV file that includes columns to identify each student: id, email, and username.
+The result of requesting a grade report for your course is a time-stamped .csv file that includes columns to identify each learner by ID, email address, and username.
 It also includes a column for every assignment that is included in your grading configuration: each homework, lab, midterm, final, and any other assignment type you added to your course.

+The report indicates the enrollment track for each learner, and for professional and verified track learners, whether they have verified their identity.
+The report shows whether each learner is eligible to receive a certificate (determined by whether he has earned a passing grade at the time the report was requested), whether a certificate has been generated, and the type of certificate earned.

-If your course includes :ref:`cohorts<Cohorts Overview>` or :ref:`content experiments<Overview of Content Experiments>`, the grade report includes additional columns indicating the name of the cohort or experiment group that each student belongs to.
+If your course includes :ref:`cohorts<Cohorts Overview>` or :ref:`content experiments<Overview of Content Experiments>`, the grade report includes additional columns indicating the name of the cohort or experiment group that each learner belongs to.

-.. important:: Because this file contains confidential, personally identifiable data which may be subject to the Family Educational Rights and Privacy Act (FERPA), be sure to follow your institution's data stewardship policies when you open or save this file.
+.. important:: Because the grade report file contains confidential, personally identifiable data which might be subject to the Family Educational Rights and Privacy Act (FERPA), be sure to follow your institution's data stewardship policies when you open or save this file.

-To download a file of student grades:
+To download the grade report file for your course, follow these steps.

 #.
 View the live version of your course.